Jebaprabha/dysarthria-detection-and-therapy-app/README.md

 > Note: Large assets (trained model weights, audio datasets, generated spectrogram images) are excluded from this repository to keep it lightweight.
 Available on request.

-## Recognition

-A related paper, *"A Computational Model For Real Time Speech Severity In Therapy Systems,"* was presented online at **ICIATI 5.0** (Third International Conference on Integration of Advanced Technologies for Industry 5.0), hosted by KCG College of Technology, Chennai, 3–4 July 2026.

 ## Author

 **Jebaprabha B**
 B.Tech, Computer Science and Business Systems
 KIT – Kalaignarkarunanidhi Institute of Technology, Coimbatore

-Co-authors: Tamilarasu P, Sriramsundar K, Vikasni KR